-The effluent with iron electrodes appeared brown first, and then turned black and turbid.
+The effluent with aluminum electrodes was found very clear and stable, while the effluent with iron electrodes appeared brown first, and then turned black and turbid.
 About two thirds of the sludge floated on the top and came out from a sludge outlet, while the other third was generated after sedimentation (2).

 Volume of sludge from each patch increased with increasing initial concentration and current intensity.
-Minimum and maximum sludge volume $220.5 \ cm^3$ and $472.5 \ cm^3$ for iron electrodes.
+Minimum and maximum sludge volume per patch were $63cm^3$ and $567cm^3$ for aluminum electrodes, 220.5 cm^3 and 472.5 cm^3 for iron electrodes, $315cm^3$ and $504cm^3$ for mix of aluminum and iron electrodes.